-October 20, 1855: A small French force attacks a larger Russian force at Eupatoria (Yevpatoriya) forcing it to flee.
+October 20, 1855: Crimean War: A small French force attacks a larger Russian force at Eupatoria (Yevpatoriya) forcing it to flee.
 The French do not follow up their victory.

-October 23, 1855: Anti-slavery residents of Kansas adopt a new constitution at Topeka outlawing slavery.
+October 23, 1855: Anti-slavery residents of the Territory of Kansas adopt a new constitution at Topeka outlawing slavery.

 October 24, 1855: The new colony of Van Diemen’s Land is renamed Tasmania.

 October 29, 1855: Paimpol et Périnette, a saynète lyrique by Jacques Offenbach (36) to words of de Forges, is performed for the first time, by the Bouffes-Parisiens at Salle Marigny, Paris.